Slicer/Slicer/Docs/user_guide/coordinate_systems.md

 ![coordinate_systems](https://github.com/Slicer/Slicer/releases/download/docs-resources/coordinate_systems.png){w=600px align=center}

-Each coordinate system serves one purpose and represents their data in different ways.
+Each coordinate system serves one purpose and represents its data in a particular way.

 Anatomy image based on an [image shared by the My MS organization](https://my-ms.org/mri_planes.htm).